bentlema/puppet-tutorial-pe/tutorial/vbox/05-Puppet-Config-and-Code.md

 192.168.198.11 agent.example.com  agent
 192.168.198.12 gitlab.example.com gitlab
 ```

-The default /etc/hosts also has the IPv6 localhost entry, which we will
-just remove.
-It's not necessary for what we are doing here, and we will
-be able to demonstrate some additional puppet technique.

 We know that puppet starts at the **site.pp** for every puppet run.
 The site.pp
 contains node definitions (that tells puppet what code to apply to what nodes),